ritish-behera/ritish-behera.github.io/_pages/about.md

 My current work focuses on designing of faster and area efficient hybrid SRAM cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narender sir.

-I am a VLSI technology enthusiast emphasizing on memory devices,layout designs, interconnect and parasitic modelling with having a strong knowledge on device physics and digital electronics.
+I am a VLSI technology enthusiast emphasizing on memory devices,layout designs, interconnect and parasitic modelling with having a strong understanding of complete RTL to GDS flow of VLSI design.
+Moreover, I have a strong grasp on digital electronics,analog electronics and device physics as well.

-Further, My interest lies in physical designing of chips considering from placement-Routing to physical synthesis and verification, contributing to the semiconduter industry.
+Further, My interest lies in physical designing of chips considering from placement-Routing to physical synthesis and verification as well as clock tree synthesis and layout designing.

 About My Course
 ======